meverett1167/bados-sg-agility-2018/docs/bados/module6.rst

 2. Navigate to **Security ›› DoS Protection : DoS Profiles** and click the **hackazon_bados** profile we created earlier.

-3. Click the **Application Security** tab, and then click **Behavioral & Stress-based Detection** button in the Application Security panel.
+3. Click the **Application Security** tab, and then click the **Behavioral & Stress-based Detection** button in the Application Security panel.

 4. Click the **Edit** link to the right of the **Behavioral Detection and Mitigation** section, then uncheck the checkbox next to **Bad actors behavior detection**, and check the box next to **Request signatures detection**